ritonun/aergia/README.md

 Aergia
 =========

 Aergia is my own pygame engine.
-Updated ervery now and then, I try to make it useful for quicker dev time.
+Updated every now and then, I try to make it useful for quicker dev time.

 ## Version
 Current Version: v0.0.2a